Vita Sackville-West

 Victoria Mary, Lady Nicolson, CH (née Sackville-West; 9 March 1892 – 2 June 1962), usually known as Vita Sackville-West, was an English author and garden designer.

 Sackville-West was a successful novelist, poet and journalist, as well as a prolific letter writer and diarist.
 She published more than a dozen collections of poetry and 13 novels during her life.
 She was twice awarded the Hawthornden Prize for Imaginative Literature: in 1927 for her pastoral epic, The Land, and in 1933 for her Collected Poems.
 She was the inspiration for the protagonist of Orlando: A Biography, by her friend and lover Virginia Woolf.

-She wrote a column in The Observer from 1946 to 1961 and is remembered for the celebrated garden at Sissinghurst created with her husband, Sir Harold Nicolson.
+She wrote a column in The Observer from 1946 to 1961 and is remembered for the celebrated garden at Sissinghurst in Kent, created with her husband, Sir Harold Nicolson.

 Biography

 Antecedents

 Victoria Mary Sackville-West — called Vita, to distinguish her from her mother — was born on 9 March 1892 at Knole, the Kent home of Sackville-West's aristocratic ancestors.
 She was the only child of cousins Victoria Sackville-West and Lionel Sackville-West, 3rd Baron Sackville.
 Vita's mother, the illegitimate daughter of Lionel Sackville-West, 2nd Baron Sackville and the Spanish dancer Pepita (Josefa de Oliva, née Durán y Ortega), had been raised in a Parisian convent.

-Although the marriage of Sackville-West's parents was initially happy, the couple drifted apart shortly after her birth, and Lionel took an opera singer who came to live with them at Knole as his mistress.
+Although the marriage of Sackville-West's parents was initially happy, the couple drifted apart shortly after her birth.
+Lionel took a mistress, an opera singer who came to live with them at Knole.

 Knole had been given to Thomas Sackville by Elizabeth I, in the sixteenth century.
 The Sackville-West family followed the English aristocracy's inheritance customs, preventing Vita from inheriting Knole upon the death of her father; this was a source of life-long bitterness for her.
 The house followed the title, and was bequeathed instead by her father to his brother Charles, who became the 4th Baron.